HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 )
 }}

 Using system fonts is one way to fix this issue.
 However, with 85% of mobile pages using web fonts it is not very likely that they will stop being used any time soon.
-A way to control the visual stability of a site that uses web fonts is to use the `font-display` property in CSS to control how fonts are loaded and displayed.
-[Different `font-display` strategies can be used depending on the team's decision about the tradeoff between performance and aesthetics](https://web.dev/articles/font-best-practices#choose_an_appropriate_font-display_strategy).
+A way to control the visual stability of a site that uses web fonts is to use the `font-display` property in CSS to control how fonts are loaded and displayed. <a hreflang="en" href="https://web.dev/articles/font-best-practices#choose_an_appropriate_font-display_strategy">Different `font-display` strategies can be used depending on the team's decision about the tradeoff between performance and aesthetics</a>.

 {{ figure_markup(
   image="font-display-usage.png",